Halil-Kaya/nestjs-boilerplate/README.md

 # NestJS Boilerplate

-> Hey ✋Are you looking an example nestjs project? or you want to make a project, but you don't want to waste time with
-> implementing authentication, mongo and redis connection adding logging and swagger? or you just want to see new code
-> consepts. welcome to my repo.
+>Hey there!
+Are you looking for an example NestJS project?
+Or perhaps you want to start a project without wasting time on implementing authentication, setting up connections to MongoDB and Redis, adding logging and Swagger?
+Maybe you just want to explore new code concepts.
+Well, you've come to the right place - welcome to my repository!

-> This repo is my boilerplate project.
-I'm building my new projects from this repo to don't waste time.
+>This repository serves as my boilerplate project, which I use as a foundation for my new projects to save time.

 ### Includes;

 - E2E tests
--   Authentication (Jwt token)
+- Authentication (JWT tokens)
--   daily logging with winston
+- Daily logging with Winston
--   usefully decorators
+- Useful decorators
--   interceptor to transform response and logging
+- Interceptor for response transformation and logging
--   filter to error handling
+- Error handling filter
--   caching with redis
+- Caching with Redis
--   handling race condition
+- Handling race conditions
--   mongo
+- MongoDB integration
--   docker
+- Docker configuration

-## To run project
+## Running the Project

 ```bash
 $ cd docker
 $ docker-compose up
 ```
-it will up on http://localhost:3050

-## To stop project
+The project will be accessible at http://localhost:3050.

+## Stopping the Project

 ```bash
 $ docker-compose down
 ```

-### To reach Api document
+### Accessing API Documentation
 >http://localhost:3050/api

 ### Testing

-> I'm using jest for e2e testing. you can find my test scripts in 'test' folder.
+> I utilize Jest for E2E testing.
+You can find the test scripts in the 'test' folder.
 ```bash
 test
 ├── api